Four mistakes to avoid during a market downturn, and what to do instead

 Always use caution when making decisions about the future.
 One of the good things to emerge from times of uncertainty is it can help us all keep things in perspective – we can focus on the things that really matter most, such as our hopes and dreams for the future.
 This is where having a plan can help you stay on track and head off some of the anxiety that may accompany a downturn.

 Investing without a plan is a mistake that invites other errors, such as chasing performance, trying to time the market, or reacting to news stories and “media noise.”
 Such temptations multiply during downturns, as investors who look to protect their investment portfolios may seek out what they think are quick fixes.

-This means that if you’re 30 years old and won’t access your KiwiSaver for many decades, what investment markets are doing this year or next probably isn’t a concern.
+This means that if you’re 30 years old and won’t access a KiwiSaver Scheme investment for many decades, what investment markets are doing this year or next probably isn’t a concern.